denisw160/AnsibleRepository/README.md

 ## Setup the roles and server

-TODO!!!

 Now the server is prepared for setup with Ansible.
-This directory must be transferred to the server and then execute the Ansible playbook.
+This directory must be transferred to the server and before execute the Ansible playbooks.

-1. Copy the playbooks on the server and start the setup
+The host are configured in the following files
+ - production: for productive servers
+ - staging: for pre-live servers
+ - development: for testing servers

+In the main.yml you can setup / change the roles for the servers.

+1. Execute the Ansible playbook
     ```bash
-    $ ansible-playbook -i production main.yml
+    $ ansible-playbook -i [production|staging|development] main.yml
     ```

-1. Verify the open ports
+1. Check the result from the Ansible commandline.

-    ```bash
-    $ sudo netstat -tulpn
-    ```
+# Roles

 ## Include roles

-## General
+# General